Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

 so will $(\L \otimes \id^B)(\rho)$ for any finite-dimensional extension $B$, so restriction to the diagonal remains bijective.
-In this way, Theorem \ref{graphthm} bounds CMLSI constants for finite graphs in a sense compatible with that of \cite{diaconis_logarithmic_1996, lee_logarithmic_1998, gao_fisher_2020, li_graph_2020}. \end{rem} Theorem \ref{graphthm} answers a problem left open by \cite[Remark 7.5]{gao_fisher_2020}, showing that the fastest, regular expander graphs have CMLSI with constant no worse than one over logarithmic in $n$, in line with expectations based on classical mixing times of expanders and classical, modified logarithmic-Sobolev inequalities \cite{bobkov_modified_2006}.
-More broadly, quasi-factorization yields uncertainty-like inequalities between relative entropies to the invariant subalgebras of finite groups.
+In this way, Theorem \ref{graphthm} bounds CMLSI constants for finite graphs in a sense compatible with that of \citen{diaconis_logarithmic_1996, gao_fisher_2020, li_graph_2020}.
+A similar argument holds for finite groups. \end{rem} Theorem \ref{graphthm} answers a problem left open by \citen[Remark 7.5]{gao_fisher_2020}, showing that the fastest, regular expander graphs have CMLSI with constant no worse than one over logarithmic in $n$, in line with expectations based on classical mixing times of expanders and classical MLSI \cite{bobkov_modified_2006}.
+It also yields expected decay times for cyclic graphs.
+For any graph with $\gamma(n)$ constant in $n$, Theorem \ref{graphthm} shows convergence in $O(\ln_{\gamma(n)}(1/n))$ time.
+This convergence time is believed to be of optimal asymptotic order in $n$, matching the best classical bounds in known cases.